jekyll/jekyll/docs/_docs/layouts.md

 ## Variables

-You can set front matter in layouts, the only difference is when you're using in liquid, you need to use the `layout` variable instead of `page`.
+You can set front matter in layouts, the only difference is when you're using in Liquid, you need to use the `layout` variable instead of `page`.
 For
 example:

 {% raw %}